Documenting Ramari Hatohobei, the Tobian language, a severely endangered Micronesian language

 Blog post

-Tobian (Ramari Hatohobei) is the language of Tobi, one of the Southwest Islands of the Republic of Palau, a Micronesian nation in the western Pacific.
+Tobian (Ramari Hatohobei) is the language of Tobi (Hatohobei), one of the Southwest Island states of the Republic of Palau, a Micronesian nation in the western Pacific.
 Severely endangered, Tobian is currently spoken by approximately 150 people.
-Tobian and the dialects of Sonsorol, Merir, and Pulo Anna, the other three Southwest Islands, are closely related to the languages spoken in the outer islands of Yap and Chuuk.
-Intensive work was done with elderly Tobian speakers to document their language through collection of vocabulary, stories, poems, and songs in their relevant socio-cultural context before it is lost.
+Tobian and its closely related languages of Sonsorol, Merir, and Pulo Anna, the other three Southwest Islands, are also related to the languages spoken in the outer islands of Yap and Chuuk.
+Intensive work was done with elderly Tobian speakers to document their language through collection of vocabulary, stories, poems, songs, meetings, and discussions in their relevant socio-cultural context.

 Group represented